dpidan/nextjs-multizones/README.md

 # Next.js Multi Zones Demo

 An example of a Next.js Multi Zones site in a monorepo using [TurboRepo](https://turborepo.org/) to concurrently build and run.
+Includes custom `Link` component to strip basePath from hrefs that may come from shared sources.

 ## Requirements